 If the work is disconnected from anything meaningful, then of course nobody wants to do it.
 Why would we?
 As a humanity, we have awakened to the notion that our lives matter and that our time on this planet is brief.
 We’ve been shaken out of the status quo and rushed pell-mell into a brand new reality.
 In this new world, many of us are feeling the call to make a genuine contribution through our work.

 Not long ago, a young woman reached out to me via email.
 She was struggling.
 She told me she was having difficulty finding a place in the world where her gifts were valued.
-I was excited to receive her message as I I looked forward to helping her figure out what she could create in terms of work that would allow her to share her gifts.
+I was excited to receive her message as I I looked forward to helping her figure out what work she could create that would allow her to share her gifts.
 Sadly, it was already too late.
 Before I could even respond to her, she made the devastating choice to take her own life.
-I was shaken.
+I was shaken by learning this sad news.
 Even though I was not responsible, I still felt as though I had let her down.
 And I felt rage at the idea that we, as a society, would allow someone to think she had so little to contribute that she believed that suicide was the best option available to her.
 It made me commit even more fiercely to helping people bring who they are into the world through their work.

 You are more important than you may realize.
 Each human is a unique expression of consciousness and has a distinctive set of abilities, interests, and aptitudes that enables them to do work that is very specific to who they are.
 The journey of discovering, creating, and living your inspired work is about realizing that particular embodiment of consciousness you came into this lifetime to live.
 Who you are is quite intentional.
 If we lose you (if you lose you), we are deprived of your very essential contribution.
 Your existence adds value to the greater whole and when you can see the significance of the role your work plays in the unfolding of humanity, that is when it feels meaningful to you.